FIWARE/tutorials.Administrating-XACML/README.md

 #### Response

-The response contains the internal id of the policy held within **Authzforce** and version information about the `PolicySet` versions available.
+The response contains the internal ID of the policy held within **Authzforce** and version information about the `PolicySet` versions available.
 The rules of the new `PolicySet` will not be applied until the `PolicySet` is activated.

 ```xml